mariadelfers/Elixir-exercise/README.md

-# Elixir-exercise
+# Elixir Exercises
-Set of exercises using Elixir language
+Set of exercises using Elixir language.